wilsonmar/drones/proposal.md

 Here are the specific stragies which drive the innovative design:

-STRATEGY 1: Flying vertically up and down would avoid obstacles better that across the field.
+STRATEGY 1: Flying vertically up and down would avoid obstacles better that flying horizontally.

 STRATEGY 2: The drone's flight path is based on a prioritized list of possible targets and <strong>flight paths</strong>, which the drone flies to in order.